jefferyhoffman/project-3-starter/README.md

 * [Visuals](#visuals)

 ### User Story
-As young people yearning to create and conversate about music notation with other users online,
+AS young people yearning to create and conversate about music notation with other users online,
-We want to be able to discuss music theory in detail with friends online on a music notation based forum board.
+WE want to be able to discuss music theory in detail online through a music notation based forum board.
-So That we can safely communicate with other users online in a musically driven environment
+SO we can communicate with other users online in a musical discussion.

 ### Description
 Discussion Board with heavy emphasis on music notation and conversation.
-In-tune sense of music composition and arrangement.

-When a user comes to our site, they are asked to enter login information (username and password).
-If this information is unavailable, they are sent to the sign-up page.
-Once logged in they are able to see all posts on the board, also they are able to create a post, or reply to an existing one.
+Once logged in, user is able to see all posts on the board, user is able to create a post, or reply to an existing one.
+The user can also create music notation sheets and post them to the board as well.

 Login / Sign Up
-Users are able to "Post" on the forum
+Users are able to "Post" on the forum.
-Users are then able to "Reply" to the post.
+Users are able to "Reply" to a post.

-Automatically pairs up with third party API.
-Cards can be moved and grouped together

-It's essentially a forum that allows users to create music notation sheets through an npm that is then printed on the screen they can send to each other (along with some other features).
+Initial proposal: It's essentially a forum that allows users to create music notation sheets through an npm that is then printed on the screen they can send to each other (along with some other features).
--Alex

 ### Installation
 Git clone the repository.